 How many times can I take each exam?

 You can take each exam as many times as you want!
-Hopefully you won’t need to, though.
+Hopefully you won’t need to, but if you don’t pass the first time, it’s ok.
 You’re allowed to take as many sections per testing quarter as you’d like.
 However, you may not take the same exam section more than once in the same testing quarter.
 That means you can take all four parts between January 1 and March 10 if you wanted to, but you can’t take FAR twice in that same window.

 How hard is the CPA exam?